Game.com

 The Game.com (Note: Styled as "game.com", but pronounced "game com" rather than "game dot com".) is a fifth-generation handheld game console developed and released by Tiger Electronics on September 12, 1997.
 Designed as a multimedia device for older audiences, it aimed to combine gaming with early digital functions such as touchscreen input and limited Internet connectivity.
 The original model features a monochrome touchscreen, dual cartridge slots, and could be connected to a 14.4 kbit/s modem for access to e-mail and basic web functions via a proprietary interface.
 Its name is a reference to the .com top-level domain, reflecting its Internet-related features.
 It was the first game console to include a touchscreen and the first handheld to offer Internet connectivity, positioning it as an early forerunner in multifunctional handheld gaming devices.

-Despite its innovations, the system struggled commercially due to a small game library and technical limitations, prompting a redesign.
-The Game.com Pocket Pro, a smaller version that lacked Internet capabilities, was released in mid-1999.
-Due to poor sales, the Game.com console line was discontinued in 2000, having sold less than 300,000 units.
+Despite its innovations, the system struggled commercially due to a small game library and technical limitations, prompting a redesign in the form of the Game.com Pocket Pro, a smaller version that lacked Internet capabilities except high score submitting.
+Due to poor sales, the Game.com console line was discontinued in 2000, having sold fewer than 300,000 units.